 FAQ's

-Stick a toothpick in the center of the bundt cake.
+Stick a toothpick in the center of the cake.
 If the toothpick comes out clean, the cake is done.
-You can also gently press down on the center of the cake.
-If it quickly bounces back up, the cake is done.
-The edges of the cake should also gently pull away from the sides of the bundt pan.
+The edges of the cake should also gently pull away from the sides of the bundt or cake pan.

 Other Pecan Recipes to Try